 I had family on my father’s side in Aberdeenshire and I have discovered that my maternal grandfather was from Newcastleton in the old county of Roxburghshire, which is now part of the Scottish Borders.
 His family moved down towards Newcastle, possibly in search of better work.

-I had some great trips around this beautiful country whilst living with Edinburgh as my nearest city.
+I had some great trips around this beautiful country after I moved to the Scottish Borders in 1999.
 These included a lovely Scottish honeymoon around Perthshire, Angus and Aberdeenshire.
 Outwith the borders, my trips have also included the west coast, Inverness-shire, Fife, Dumfries and Galloway, Eskdalemuir, Argyll, Bute, Kintyre, Oban, Dunkeld, Culross, Speyside, Easdale, Mull, Iona, Colonsay and Islay as well as Glasgow, Perth, Dunbar, Dundee and Aberdeen.

 I started recording my walks on video in 2012 to share the beauty of the walks with others.
 Above is a link to a playlist of my recent walks in Scotland.
-If you would like to support me and have a say in my plans, please take a look at my Supporting Me page.